“Well sure, you have a right to say you don’t like apple pie. But it’s certainly unfair to say that apple pie isn’t good.”

 After that The Creeper takes care of anyone that crosses his friend.

 “House of Horrors” was released in 1946 and was directed by Jean Yarbough.
+It is a film noir and a thriller.
 Don’t ya just hate critics?
 Marcel is a freaky little pip squeak.
 And a little unhinged.
 (He doesn’t deserve a cat.)
 Actually Marcel was just as creepy as the big guy.
 Actually he was creepier.
 The Creeper was doing what he does.
 He knows nothing else.
 Marcel, on the other hand, was devious, manipulative and had more in the way of violent tendencies.
 He just didn’t have the power or the strength to inflict pain on his enemies.
 He used The Creeper as a tool to do that.

 Rondo Hatton was in 25 movies, most of them bit parts and uncredited.
 This was one of the few where he actually had a decent part.
 Rondo did three movies as a character named The Creeper.
 The first was the Sherlock Holmes movie “The Pearl of Death” in 1944.
 The other movie was “The Brute Man” which came out the same year as “House of Horrors”.
 Unfortunately Rondo died of a heart attack not long after making this movie.
 He suffered from a slow fatal disease called acromegaly.
 It affects the pituitary gland.
 Doctors believed that it was the result of exposure to poison gas in World War I.